2006 California Boating Safety Report

 Tri-State Boating Safety Fair

-The Arizona Game and Fish Department, the California Department of Boating and Waterways, and the Nevada Department of Wildlife held their 3rd annual Tri-State Boating Safety Fair on May 6, 2006.
+The Arizona Game and Fish Department, the California Division of Boating and Waterways, and the Nevada Department of Wildlife held their 3rd annual Tri-State Boating Safety Fair on May 6, 2006.
 The mission of the safety fair is to promote safe and knowledgeable recreational boating on the Colorado River through the combined educational and enforcement resources of Arizona, California, and Nevada.
 It introduces visitors to the different state laws that govern use of the Colorado River.
 Visitors also learn about boating dangers, such as excessive speed, alcohol abuse on the water and carbon monoxide poisoning.
 Activities at the fair include: an opportunity to win a speedboat, search and rescue demonstrations, distribution of boating safety bags and courtesy vessel safety checks.

 The following also took place in conjunction with the 2006 Tri-State Boating Safety Fair:

 - Tri-State logo and website (www.BoatColoradoRiver.com) were developed

 - Beverage holders and sunglasses clip holders were distributed with the new website imprinted on them

 - Over 100 life jackets were available for life jacket trade-in (thanks to our corporate sponsors: Kawasaki, Brunswick and Boat Ed)